-Rills and small gullies - erosion often starts when rainfall cuts away small (a few mm) channels in the soil that can continue to scour and grow larger (meters) over time (Photo 3). the site, may force newly planted seedlings out of the ground or wash away broadcast seed.
+Rills and small gullies - erosion often starts when rainfall

+cuts away small (a few mm) channels in the soil that can continue to scour and grow larger (meters) over time (Photo 3).

 Photo 3.
 Reducing the risk of soil erosion is a major challenge due to intense rain storms that occur during the wet season.
 Rills have already formed on this steep bank.